hyperspy/hyperspy/doc/user_guide/model.rst

     After creating a model with values for the nonlinear parameters, a quick way to set all nonlinear parameters to be ``free = False`` is to use ``m.set_parameters_not_free(only_nonlinear=True)``

+To check if a parameter is linear, use the model or component method :py:meth:`~hyperspy.model.BaseModel.print_current_values()`.
+For a component to be considered linear, it can hold only one free parameter, and that parameter must be linear.

 If all components in a model are linear, then a linear optimizer can be used to solve the problem as a linear regression problem!
 This can be done using two approaches:

 - the standard pixel-by-pixel approach as used by the *nonlinear* optimizers
-- fit the entire dataset in one vectorised operation, which will be much faster (up to 1000 times).
+- fit the entire dataset in one *vectorised* operation, which will be much faster (up to 1000 times).
-  However, there is a caveat: all fixed parameters must have the same value across the dataset in order to avoid creating a very large matrice, whose size will scale with the number of different values of the non-free parameters.
+  However, there is a caveat: all fixed parameters must have the same value across the dataset in order to avoid creating a very large array whose size will scale with the number of different values of the non-free parameters.

 .. note::